Get your Passport

 Now that you have got all the required documents, it is time to start the application process.
 Most universities ask you to apply online and then send out the hard copies of the documents.
 For some universities, you may have to apply via uni-assist.
 Read further into this section to learn about full application and selection process.

 Many german universities will allow you to apply for the student dorms without your enrollment.
 This fact is not known to many.
 Take advantage of this and apply early.
 This is crucial especially in places like Munich, Stuttgart etc. where it is hard to find Studentenwerk accommodation from the first semester.
 Visit your target university’s Studentenwerk website and apply online.

 You may be required to apply for the education (student) loan to support yourself during your stay in Germany i.e. for your tuition fee, travel and living expenses.
 Applying for a student loan could be a tedious process.
 This section delineates the whole process and gives you few important tips.

 You will be asked to transfer the money equivalent to 8700 euros to a German bank blocked account prior to your Visa Interview.
 This is again a mandatory step.
-Although the process is simple, there are few things which need your attention like currency exchange rates.
+Although the process is simple, there are few things which need your attention like required documents, how long it will take to open.
 Find out more in this section.